DataDog/java-dogstatsd-client/README.md

 ## Usage

-For usage of DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=java).
+For usage of DogStatsD metrics, events, and Service Checks the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=java).

 ### Metrics